sourav-majumdar-math/timer-option-pricing/README.md

-This is an R implementation of monte-carlo pricing a timer option under a Heston Model.
+This is an R implementation of monte-carlo pricing of timer option under a Heston Model.
 It follows the algorithm proposed in Bernard and Cui (2011).

 Reference: